-We reached as far as one of us was willing to go (that would be me) and turned around – keeping on the right side of the marked pathway – and headed back towards the pier and this time south past Muscle Beach, where muscly men bulge their biceps and compare abs, towards Venice Beach.
+We reached as far as one of us was willing to go (that would be me) and turned around – keeping on the right side of the marked pathway.
+We pedalled back towards the pier and this time south past Muscle Beach, where muscly men bulge their biceps and compare abs, towards Venice Beach.

 What a different vibe this is: medical marijuana for sale, reggae prints, hippies, bohemian types and roller bladers.
-Tat shops selling screen-printed T-shirts and cheap sunglasses as buskers tapping out a beat in the hopes of a dollar coming their way.
+Tat shops selling screen-printed T-shirts and cheap sunglasses as street performers tap out a beat or wail on their pianos and guitars in the hopes of a dollar coming their way.